 How can I submit my payment?

-You will receive an invoice from our copy service, Bactes, shortly after we receive and process your request.
-Payment must be received by BACTES prior to the release of your records.
+You will receive an invoice from our copy service, Sharecare, shortly after we receive and process your request.
+Payment must be received by Sharecare prior to the release of your records.

 Processing time varies depending on the type of request and method of delivery.
 Routine requests are usually prepared within seven business days and released upon receipt of payment.
 There are instances where a request may take longer to process.

 The following scenarios are the most common that require additional time to process: